hashicorp/terraform-provider-aws/website/docs/r/networkmonitor_probe.html.markdown

 This resource exports the following attributes in addition to the arguments above:

 - `arn` - The ARN of the attachment.
-- `monitor_name` - The name of the monitor.
-- `probe` - Describes the details of an individual probe for a monitor.
-- `destination` - The destination IP address.
-- `destination_port` - The port associated with the destination.
-- `protocol` - The protocol used for the network traffic between the source and destination.
 - `source_arn` - The ARN of the subnet.
-- `packet_size` - The size of the packets sent between the source and destination.
-- `state` - The state of the monitor.
 - `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import